kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

       in more detail below).
 Mixins cannot be allocated directly, but can only be referenced by composite devices.

-    1. The `DeviceCapacityConsumption` field defines a list of named `DeviceCapacityConsumptionMixin`s.
+    1. The `DeviceCounterConsumption` field defines a list of named `DeviceCounterConsumptionMixin`s.
 These define capacities that can be used to extend the capacity consumption defined explicitly in fields under `BasicDevice`.
-The capacity pool is not specified in the `DeviceCapacityConsumptionMixin`, but rather provided when the mixin is referenced from the device.
+The capacity pool is not specified in the `DeviceCounterConsumptionMixin`, but rather provided when the mixin is referenced from the device.

 1. Introduce a couple of new fields added under `BasicDevice`.
-The first is a field called `Includes` and lists the device mixins for the device, while the second is called `ConsumesCapacity` and defines the capacity the device will draw from the capacity pools.
+The first is a field called `Includes` and lists the device mixins for the device, while the second is called `ConsumesCounter` and defines the capacity the device will draw from the capacity pools.

     1. The `Includes` field serves to reference a set of `DeviceMixin`s that a `BasicDevice` can reference to extend the set of attributes, capacities it defines explicitly.

-    1. The `ConsumesCapacity` field defines the capacities the device will draw from the capacity pool when allocated.
+    1. The `ConsumesCounter` field defines the capacities the device will draw from the capacity pool when allocated.
 Therefore, if this capacity isn't available in the pool, the device can not be allocated.
 Only references to capacity pools in the same `ResourceSlice` is supported.